s99100532/nodejs-infra/terraform/README.md

 - [x] Management access (SSH or RDP) to the servers are allowed only for restricted IPs
 - [x] Design and implement a process for deploying new application versions with no downtime

-## Provision the infrascture
+## Provision the infrastructure

-## Prerequisites
+### Prerequisites

 Terraform is the CI/CD for infrastructure in which there are still some steps for first time setup.

 1. create your own ssh key and then generate the public key and replace file `public.pub` under `assets/`

-## Provisioning
+### Provisioning

-3. Intall `terraform` and `aws-cli` according to [here](https://learn.hashicorp.com/tutorials/terraform/install-cli) and [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+1. Intall `terraform` and `aws-cli` according to [here](https://learn.hashicorp.com/tutorials/terraform/install-cli) and [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

-4. (Optional if use default AWS profile) Create a named AWS profile for terraform to provision the infrastructure.
+2. (Optional if use default AWS profile) Create a named AWS profile for terraform to provision the infrastructure.

 ```sh
 # configure the AWS credential